 Policy Change Proposed Equalities Impact Screening - Likely Significant Negative Effects? access to services online as well as making working from home easier).
 DC2 - The Historic Environment All the amendments below made to address comments from Historic England: Delete first paragraph and replace with the following wording: "The Council will conserve and where possible enhance heritage assets in a manner appropriate to their significance.
 This will take into account the desirability of maintaining and enhancing their significance and will ensure that development proposals contribute positively to the character of the built and historic environment."
-Include new second paragraph to read: "Particular protection will be given to designated heritage assets and their settings using NPPF policy". : Include a new third paragraph to read: "Applications directly or indirectly arrecting non-designated heritage assets will be informed by the scale of any harm or loss and the significance of the heritage asset."
+Include new second paragraph to read: "Particular protection will be given to designated heritage assets and their settings using NPPF policy".
+Include a new third paragraph to read: "Applications directly or indirectly affecting non-designated heritage assets will be informed by the scale of any harm or loss and the significance of the heritage asset."
 O Z Include a re-written fourth paragraph to read: "All applications affecting designated heritage assets and applications likely to lead to significant harm on non-designated heritage assets will require the submission of a heritage statement.
 Where development affects archaeology, both designated and undesignated, the Council requires reference to the Historic Environment Record and (as appropriate) desk based assessment, field surveys and trench evaluation by a qualified professional."
-Include a new fifth paragraph to read: "Where the loss of significance is unavoidable, recording should take place and this should be added to the Historic Environment Record, held by Staffordshire County Council."

-Policy Equalities Impact Screening - Likely Significant Negative Effects?
+Policy Change Proposed Equalities Impact Screening - Likely Significant Negative Effects?
 Include a new sixth paragraph to read:" Development proposals which would result in the reuse of buildings at risk in line with NPPF policy will be welcomed by the Council.
-Number the paragraphs to the policy for easy reference (for consistency and ease of use) DC3 - Landscape & Settlement Setting New bullet 4 "Supporting identification and implementation of natural flood management measures that will contribute towards delivering a reduction in local and catchment-wide flood risk and impacts of climate change and other multiple benefits".
-(Environment Agency) (NB existing bullet 4 retained - becomes 5; and 5 becomes 6).
-OZ DC4 - Local Green Space Green Space No amendments proposed No C1 - Community Facilities.
-C1 - Community Facilities Add bullet which supports proposals encouraging use of electrical battery powered vehicles.
-(Resident/Agent) No C2 - Sport, Recreation an Open Space C3 - Green Infrastructure NE1 - Biodiversity & Recological Resources Reference Indoor Sports.
-(Sport England) Reference updated Open Space Study, Playing Pitch Strategy and Indoor Sports Facility Assessment.
+Number the paragraphs to the policy for easy reference (for consistency and ease of new) DC3 - Landscape & New bullet 4 "Supporting identification and implementation of natural flood management Settlement Setting measures that will contribute towards delivering a reduction in local and catchment-wide flood risk and impacts of climate change and other multiple benefits".
+(Environment o N (NB existing bullet 4 retained - becomes 5; and 5 becomes 6).
+DC4 - Local Green Space Green Space No amendments proposed No C1 - Community Facilities C1 - Community Facilities Add bullet which supports proposals encouraging use of electrical battery powered vehicles.
+ON.
+(Resident/Agent) 2 C2 - Sport, Recreation an Reference Indoor Sports.
+(Sport England) Open Space Reference updated Open Space Study, Playing Pitch Strategy and Indoor Sports Facility Assessment.
 (Sport England) Take out reference to minimum standards (Sport England) Add part 1c) to reflect wording of NPPF i.e. any loss of provision would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location.
-(Sport England) Part 3 add reference to the ' creation of artificial grass pitches'.
-(Sport England) Part 3 add reference to the ' creation of artificial grass pitches'.
+(Sport S England) 2 Part 3 add reference to the 'creation of artificial grass pitches'.
+(Sport England) Part 3 add 'do not have an unacceptable impact on existing neighbours'.
 (Sport England) Add sentence to state that 'The Council will encourage securing community access to schools to maximise the use of existing sports provision outside of the school day and the co-location of community infrastructure wherever possible.'
-(Sport England) No amendments proposed No amendments proposed Natural England rep suggested amended 5th bullet to more closely align with NPPF.
-Following internal discussion of Natural England wording, and taking on board all comments, 1st para, and 5st bullet amended as follows: 8 8 9
+(Sport England) C3 - Green Infrastructure No amendments proposed No NE1 - Biodiversity & Natural England rep suggested amended 5th bullet to more closely align with NPPF.
+Following ; Geological Resources Internal discussion of Natural England wording, and taking on board all comments, 1-para. and 5 th hillet amended as follows: ON N